Finastra/finastra-nodejs-libs/libs/oidc/README.md

 - login/callback
 - logout
 - user
-- check-token : Returns `200` if the token is valid, else returns `401`. \ To request token refresh if the token is about to expire (expiration datetime is in less than `idleTime` seconds), add `refresh` query parameter: `/check-token?refresh=true`
+- refresh-token: to request token refresh if the access token is expired.
+If the token is valid, returns `200`.
-- refresh-token

 And also a `TokenGuard`